dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **Why use the OPTIONS method on the GS URI?
 Why not use a .well-known mechanism?**

-    Having the GS URI endpoint respond to the metadata allows the GS to provide Client specific results using the same Client authentication used for other requests to the GS.
+    Having the GS URI endpoint respond to the metadata allows the GS to provide GC specific results using the same GC authentication used for other requests to the GS.
 It also reduces the risk of a mismatch between the advertised metadata, and the actual metadata.
 A .well-known discovery mechanism may be defined to resolve from a hostname to the GS URI.

 1. **Why is there a Verify Grant?
-The Client can protect itself from session fixation without it.**
+The GC can protect itself from session fixation without it.**

-    Client implementations may not always follow the best practices.
-The Verify Grant allows the GS to ensure there is not a session fixation as the instance of the Client making creating the Grant is the one that gets the verification code in the redirect.
+    GC implementations may not always follow the best practices.
+The Verify Grant allows the GS to ensure there is not a session fixation as the instance of the GC making creating the Grant is the one that gets the verification code in the redirect.

 1. **Why use the {{OIDC}} claims rather than the {{IANA JWT}} list of claims?

     The {{IANA JWT}} claims include claims that are not identity claims, and {{IANA JWT}} references the {{OIDC}} claims, and {{OIDC}} 5.1 are only identity claims.

+# Privacy Considerations

+TBD

+# Security Considerations

+TBD

 # Acknowledgments

 This draft derives many of its concepts from Justin Richer's Transactional Authorization draft {{TxAuth}}.

 Additional thanks to Justin Richer and Annabelle Richard Backman for their strong critique of earlier drafts.
+\[Editor: add in the other contributors from mail list]

 # IANA Considerations

-TBD

-# Security Considerations

 TBD